Abhi-Ravi/Kickstand/README.md

 # Kickstand
 Finds the closest bike rack to you in the city of Knoxville.

+## NOTE on GitHub
+Due to Apple Developer Certifcations of our project as well as needing a Mac to develop on Xcode, we decided to only submit (after a couple of initial pushes from other workers) code from Abhi's laptop.
+It may seem like the commits are weighted heavily by Abhi, but in reality, we mostly used his laptop to develop and then pushed when we were comfortable with each commit.
+We came up with code solo either by having your own Mac (Tyler), going to the library (Rephael), or remoting into a Mac (Jared).

 ## Installation and Build

 First, make sure you are on the **latest iOS version** as this application will not work and will crash if you are not on the latest IOS version.